 - Experience the leading and following process and learn how to adapt to your partner.

 - Come away from the lesson feeling that you can dance salsa, no matter how basic it is and that you know what salsa is.

-- Preparation for both Salsa LA as well as Salsa Cubana improver level.
+- Preparation for both Salsa LA and Salsa Cubana improver level.